Bcicenas/personal_manager/README.md

  - Dashboard items limit to 10
  - Add delete button to task list
  - Add delete button to shopping_list list
+ - CSRF token protection
+ - Rewrite forms with WTForms
+ - Use Email or username as login